A Look Back at the Most Memorable NBA Draft Outfits of All Time

-A look back at the most memorable NBA draft outfits of all time originally appeared on NBC Sports Washington
+A look back at the most memorable NBA draft outfits of all time originally appeared on NBC Sports Chicago

 The 2022 NBA Draft kicks off Thursday at the Barclays Center in Brooklyn.
 While teams and fans will be on the lookout for the next best draft prospect, draft night will also be one of the biggest fashion nights in sports.